 Welcome to “Toy Soldiers for Old Gits” or what we call TSOG!
-This is a place where three regular guys henceforth known as the Old Gits will ramble on about all scales of Toy Soldiers, various War Game Rules, record their AAR’s and comment on all manner of other war gaming stuff in general.
+This is a place where three actually four regular guys henceforth known as the Old Gits will ramble on about all scales of Toy Soldiers, various War Game Rules, record their AAR’s and comment on all manner of other war gaming stuff in general.
 Should be fun for every war gamer on the Inter Web...hmmm do people still say that?
 Anyway read on and enjoy!

 Wednesday, 7 September 2016

 Okay Game night for Song of Drums and Shakos!
 Fun Napoleonic skirmishing here we come...or maybe not...

 Point Total 422

 Remember the object of this scenario is to locate the position of some vital top secret documents and get them from the table top while inflicting casualties on your opponent!

 We began after a rudimentary run through of the